-- 30.1 Where an indigenous commitment has been established on a project, the Union will agree to the content commitments. - 30.2 For projects, or jobs within a project, that are less than \$100,000 field labour, and have indigenous content commitments, the terms of the Collective Agreement will not apply to these indigenous commitments. - 30.3 Prior to operationalizing the indigenous commitment, the Owner shall meet with the Union to discuss implementation for trades work on the project.
-This meeting will typically include representatives of the Owner, the Union, indigenous community, and contractors as appropriate. - 30.4 The Parties agree to meet and discuss the following: - projects with Indigenous commitments - the encouragement of Indigenous entrepreneurship - promotion of employment opportunities for Indigenous peoples - the proactive removal of barriers that hinder the participation of Indigenous peoples in the Building Trade Union workforce
+- 30.1 The Parties agree to cooperate in the development of projects with Indigenous communities, encourage Indigenous entrepreneurship and promote employment opportunities for Indigenous peoples - 30.2 The Parties agree to work together with the Indigenous community proactively towards removing barriers that hinder the appropriate participation of Indigenous peoples in the Building Trade Union workforce. - 30.3 Where an indigenous commitment has been established on a project, the Union will agree in meeting the content commitments. - 30.4 For projects, or jobs within a project, that are less than \$100,000 field labour, and have indigenous content commitments, the terms of the collective agreement will not apply to these indigenous commitments. - 30.5 Prior to operationalizing the indigenous commitment, the Owner shall meet with the Union to discuss implementation for trades work on the project.
+This meeting will typically include representatives of the Owner, the Union, indigenous community and contractors as appropriate